sihanzhang1029/Hiring-Coding-Challenge-1/README.md

 Note that to use the crontab, we must grant Full Disk Access to cron with [instructions](https://www.bejarano.io/fixing-cron-jobs-in-mojave/)

-I use logger to record the update time.
+I use logger to record the update times.
 The specific update times will be tracked in the log file.
+Note that the log file will also record if we run the Python script manually.

 ---